SCOTUS — Better Obstruction Than Destruction

 Not to be outdone, Democrat wildcard Elizabeth Warren got into the act: “Article II Section 2 of the Constitution says the president of the United States nominates justices to the Supreme Court, with the advice and consent of the Senate. … Senate Republicans took an oath just like Senate Democrats did.
 Abandoning the duties they swore to uphold would threaten both the Constitution and our democracy [sic] itself.
 It would also prove that all the Republican talk about loving the Constitution is just that — empty talk.”

-Empty talk indeed from another protagonist of the Socialist Democratic Party who has never honored her oath.
+Empty talk indeed from another protagonist of the Socialist Democrat Party who has never honored her oath.

 So what does the Constitution actually mandate regarding court nominations, and are the Republicans in violation of same?

 Article II, Section 2, Clause 2 states, “[The President] shall have Power, by and with the Advice and Consent of the Senate, to make Treaties, provided two thirds of the Senators present concur; and he shall nominate, and by and with the Advice and Consent of the Senate, shall appoint Ambassadors, other public Ministers and Consuls, Judges of the supreme Court, and all other Officers of the United States.”

 In other words, in regard to the federal court nominees, the president is required to submit a nominee to the Senate for its approval or rejection.

 To better understand what that means, I turn to The Federalist Papers, written by James Madison, Alexander Hamilton and John Jay to promote ratification of the Constitution.
 The Federalist remains the most definitive resource for legal and historic scholars in search of the original intent of the Framers of our Constitution.